Hosting events to grow your email list

 Personally, I've had success with simpler events with just a few other collaborators like my Clients to Products interview series as well as larger yet still lower-lift events like my Energy Savers private podcast series.

 But your unique business, audience, and goals may point you in a different direction.
-The best way to figure it out is to dive into the behind-the-scenes of an event like my Energy Savers debrief.
-That will give you a realistic sense of what's involved and help you determine the right fit.
+The best way to figure it out is to take my fun, free film-themed Format Finder Quiz and get matched with your perfect-fit event format!

 Planning and Executing Your List-Building Event